 So how can we put in the required amount of work at the office while also achieving and maintaining our wellness goals?
 I asked that very question to a few fitness experts.
 Shockingly, their answers were not as daunting as I expected.
 It is possible to boost your metabolism at your desk, and you don't have to be a workout fiend to do it.
 Keep reading for your new favorite lazy-girl tips.

-"Use it to alert yourself to stand up and move every hour," says conditioning coach Sean Garner from Anatomy at 1220.
+"Use it to alert yourself to stand up and move every hour," says conditioning coach Sean Garner from Anatomy Fitness in Miami.
 "Over time, your body adapts to the movement pattern you spend the most time in—so it is important to reset your posture.
 Stand up, squeeze your shoulder blades back and down, and brace your abs.
 Be aware of how you are sitting, and make sure you are not shrugging up after long periods of working on the computer."

 "In between emails, take just 60 seconds to burn some calories—you don't even have to move from your cubicle," says Derek DeGrazio, a celebrity trainer and the managing partner at Barry's Bootcamp in Miami.
 "This will work your legs, butt, and core.
 Just be sure to bend your knees, keeping them parallel to the floor."

 "Check right now: Are your feet sitting flat on the floor?
 If not, you are doing your ankles a disservice," warns Garner.
 "Sitting all day with your toes pointed down causes your ankle to become tighter and lack dorsiflexion.
 That's fancy talk for the ability to flex your toe towards your knee.
 When this happens, it can affect your ability to move and even cause pain while you are squatting.
 Keeping your feet flat allows the ankles to stay stretched."